12 Monumental Travel Experiences That Will Change Your Life

 Sometimes you just want to go on vacation and have every detail taken care of.
 After all, you’ve spent decades working hard—you’ve earned it!
 See Budapest from the comfort of your own suite aboard a boutique cruise of the Danube River, or splurge on an all-inclusive boat tour of New Zealand’s picturesque Marlborough Sounds.

-Slow travel, the practice of exploring one country in-depth and taking the time to visit local towns and countryside, is starting to gain popularity amongst experienced travelers.
+Slow travel, the practice of exploring one country in depth and taking the time to visit local towns and countryside, is starting to gain popularity among experienced travelers.
 A perfect vacation after retirement, slow travel is a great way to explore one destination in detail.
-Hire a car and drive the Italian coast, or explore quaint villages in Slovenia.
+Hire a car and drive the Italian coast or explore quaint villages in Slovenia.

-If there’s an item on your bucket list you haven’t had a chance to cross off, now’s your chance!
-Among your list of must-see phenomenon should be aurora borealis, a stunning light display created by charged particles colliding in the Earth’s atmosphere.
-If you can’t make it to Alaska to witness the lights, you’re in luck: According to reports, the Northern Lights could be brightest this week and could light up the night sky as far south as Washington, Wisconsin, and New York.
+If there’s an item on your bucket list that you haven’t had a chance to cross off, now’s your chance!
+Among your list of must-see phenomena should be Aurora Borealis, a stunning light display created by charged particles colliding in the Earth’s atmosphere.
+If you can’t make it to Alaska to witness the lights, you’re in luck: According to reports, the Northern Lights could be brightest this week and light up the night sky as far south as Washington, Wisconsin, and New York.